This lesson was reported from:

 The Constitution originally called for the individual with the most votes in an election to become President, and for the runner-up to become Vice President.
 George Washington, who had approved of this system, had justified it by the belief that it worked against factionalism in political parties.
 However, it had already resulted in the alienation of Vice President Thomas Jefferson under the Adams administration.

 In 1800, Thomas Jefferson and Aaron Burr ran against Adams and his running mate.
 The two Republican candidates would have preferred for Jefferson to become President and Burr to become Vice President.
 But the Electoral College vote was tied between the two of them.
 The Federalist-controlled House of Representatives was called upon to chose between them.
-It had to vote thirty-six times before Jefferson was chosen to be President, and then only with the reluctant agreement of Alexander Hamilton – to stop Burr, who had refused to concede to presidency to Jefferson as planned.
+It had to vote thirty-six times before Jefferson was chosen to be President, and then only with the reluctant agreement of Alexander Hamilton – to stop Burr, who had refused to concede the presidency to Jefferson as planned.
 Congress later approved a Constitutional amendment allowing for separate balloting for President and Vice President in the Electoral College.

 In Jefferson’s inaugural address, the first such speech in the new capital of Washington, D.C., he promised “a wise and frugal government” that would preserve order among the inhabitants but leave people “otherwise free to regulate their own pursuits of industry, and improvement.”
 He also spoke of reconciliation after the bitter campaign saying, “We have called by different names brethren of the same principle.
 We are all Republicans, we are all Federalists.”